 In the four years or so my uncle and I were together, during of which the incident on Catalina Island transpired, we spent a lot of time traveling in and about some very isolated sections of the desert southwest interacting with the indigenous populations thereof because of various "art" related ties he had with them.
 In the process of those travels time passed and the incident at the stage stop eventually faded from my thoughts.

-Eight years after the stage stop, a period of time which encompassed my inability to stay with a string of foster couples --- including running away from home on more than one occasion --- found me as a teenager in high school, living along the coast in a Southern California beach community under the auspices of my grandmother.
-During those high school years, as I have presented in ZEN ENLIGHTENMENT: The Path Unfolds, a sort of unusual single older man moved into the house next door.
+Eight years after the stage stop, a period of time which encompassed my inability to stay with a string of foster couples --- including my aforementioned running away from home adventures and misadventures --- found me as a teenager in high school, living along the coast in a Southern California beach community under the auspices of my grandmother.
+During those high school years, as I have presented in The Wanderling and His High School Chums and pinpointed much more specifically in ZEN ENLIGHTENMENT: The Path Unfolds, a sort of unusual single older man moved into the house next door.
 He was always barefoot, aways dressed in dark clothes, and always walked wherever he went.
 Eventually, as neighbors, at least on a hello basis, he got to know my grandmother, who I was living with at the time.
 One morning he stopped and told her he intended to refinish some wood in his house and wondered if he might hire me to help.
 A few days later, after discussing it with my grandmother and then my dad, I started.

 All went well until one day after work I discovered I left my wallet in his house and went back to retrieve it.
 Letting myself through the still open front door I found the man sitting crosslegged with his eyes closed on the otherwise bare living room floor in front of a candle, naked.
 In ZEN ENLIGHTENMENT: The Path Unfolds I tell how the next day it was all resolved, how he mixed two iced teas, put his hand on my shoulder guiding me out on the front porch, and pretty much telling me all about himself, meditation, India and such things.